 Best DIY Sauna Plans: Den

 Hudson Valley-based Den caters to those looking for a more DIY approach to the sauna experience, offering sauna plans for those who want to build their own.
-Best part is, plans start at just $199 and are styled in the same sleek modern design as their A-Frame cabin plans.
+Best part is, plans start at just $199 ($1,395 for full DIY plan package) and are styled in the same sleek modern design as their A-Frame cabin plans.
 The Den sauna features separate changing and sauna rooms and is configurable for on or off-grid locations, and does not include the additional cost of materials and labor.

 Style: Cube Sauna

 Number of People: 2-4 people